 Who is the Holy Spirit?

-Adapted from The 10 Basic Steps Toward Christian Maturity, by Dr. Bill Bright, co-founder of Campus Crusade for Christ. © Campus Crusade for Christ.
+Adapted from the Transferable Concept: How You Can Be Filled With The Holy Spirit, by Dr. Bill Bright, co-founder of Campus Crusade for Christ. © Campus Crusade for Christ.
 All rights reserved.